appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Constraints defines the constraints which can be applied to the terraform configurations</p>
+<p>Constraints provides a series or constraints that must be enforced on the selectored terraform configurations.</p>

 </div>